77 books read (he's on a record pace, woo-hoo!)

 Your call to action is the thing that you want people to do after having read your post.
 What is that?

 Do you want them to read another post?
 Buy a product?
 Leave a review?
 Click on a link?
 Think about something important?
+Your call to action should be crystal clear, and easy to find

-Your call to action should be crystal clear, and easy to find (regardless of what it is).
-Your post is effectively one big build up to the call to action.
-The thing that the reader should do next.
+(regardless of what it is).
+Your post is effectively one big build up

 It often helps if there's a brightly coloured button.